44th G7 summit: Declarations issued

 The "Charlevoix Commitment on Defending Democracy from Foreign Threats" was one of eight declarations—also known as statements of commitment—issued by the G7 leaders on June 9, 2018.
 Charlevoix Commitment states that "foreign actors seek to undermine our democratic societies and institutions, our electoral processes, our sovereignty and our security.
 These malicious, multi-faceted and ever-evolving tactics constitute a serious strategic threat which we commit to confront together, working together with other governments that share our democratic values."
 The Charlevoix Summit resolved to establish a G7 Rapid Response Mechanism "to strengthen our coordination to identify and respond to diverse and evolving threats to our democracies, including through sharing information and analysis, and identifying opportunities for coordinated response."

 Leaders at the summit

 The attendees included the leaders of the seven G7 member states as well as representatives of the European Union.
 The President of the European Commission has been a permanently welcome participant at all meetings and decision-making since 1981.

 The 44th G7 summit was the first summit for Italian Prime Minister Giuseppe Conte.
-It was also the last summit for British Prime Minister Theresa May and Commission President Jean-Claude Juncker.
+It was also the final summit for British Prime Minister Theresa May and Commission President Jean-Claude Juncker.